citp/privacy-policy-historical/m/mo/mod/modbargains.com.md

 **Transactions** : _Credit card information_

 This information is stored in our secure server system for a short period of time after your order and it is one of our top priorities to keep this information safe.

-### Cookies and log files
+###  Cookies and Log Files

 ModBargains.com may set and access ModBargains.com cookies on your computer.
 We do not do so now, but reserve the right to do so in the future.

-Version 1.0, October 24, 2006
+ _Version 1.0, October 24, 2006_